 Issue No.5.: My eclairs are not hollow inside

 Solution: Again, there can be a number of issues causing not hollow eclairs.
 It is either related with issue No.2.: Inappropriate rise - if so you know how to fix it.
 If you have a nice rise on your eclairs but they are not hollow enough inside then most likely your flour has not enough protein.
 Even if you use bread flour, try a few different ones eg. 12, 13, 14% protein content and stick to the one that gives the best result.

-Check my vanilla, chocolate and coffee pastry cream recipe in here!
+Check my vanilla and chocolate pastry cream recipes in here!
 They are silky, creamy, buttery, the most delicious pastry cream ever!

 STAY UPDATEDSubscribe to my recipes, sweet tips & latest travel news.